konstructio/kubefirst/docs/kubefirst/gitlab/vault.md

 ## Authentication

-Your infrastructure will be set up with Vault running in the eks cluster.
+Your infrastructure will be set up with Vault running in the EKS cluster.
 The `external-secrets` app is preconfigured to be able to pull secrets from your cluster's vault instance.

 There are numerous other authentication schemes available to you as well: